 Generally when someone says they don't have a green thumb, they may mean literally that they feel frustrated and they're just certain that it's a natural talent they can never have.
 Or I think deep down, probably most of us know that original definition, right?
 Most of us know that if we actually tried something and put our mind to it and committed to it, we could learn almost anything.

 But most of us feel overwhelmed.
 And so the way to get underwhelmed, is to pick a method, pick a teacher, and to commit to learning it over a period of time.

 Here's the good news.
 Studies show that when we put our hands in dirt, we literally feel amazing.
 There are all these studies that show that people live longer and they live happier lives when they're connected to plants and soil.
 Basically, I think the people with the green thumbs are the people with the happiest brains, the happiest emotions.

-So even if you feel a little overwhelmed or like maybe this is just going to be too much work, I love to propose to you that it's absolutely worth it because it's not just about growing plants.
+Even if you feel a little overwhelmed, I propose to you that it's absolutely worth it because it's not just about growing plants.
 It's literally about growing your self.
 Do you see how I did that?
-So cool, right?

 My hope is that over the next 10 years, I'll hear less and less people tell me the excuse that they weren't born with a green thumb and instead come up and say, “You know, I don't have a green thumb, but I'm getting one.”
 As you know, I am a garden coach and my dream is always to help people learn to discover their own green thumb.